During your pregnancy, you’ve probably come across the term episiotomy. Or you’re clueless about what an episiotomy is.

 The main risk of a midline episiotomy is extended tearing.
 If you continue to tear even after this type of cut, it can reach into your anus.
 This damage can cause life-changing medical problems which may leave you unable to control your bowels.

 Your caregiver makes this cut at a 45-degree angle towards the butt cheeks.
 This type of episiotomy is typical in Europe.

 The main advantage of this type of cut is avoiding any cut or tearing to the anus.

 The drawbacks of this type of episiotomy are that it takes greater skill to repair, which may make healing more uncomfortable.

 Reasons for episiotomy

-We’ve already discussed that the perineum can slow a delivery or reduce the space baby has.
+We’ve already discussed that the perineum can slow delivery or reduce the space baby has.
 These are situations where you may need either of these:

 Delayed second stage

 The benefits of an episiotomy should be weighed up against to risk of tearing.
-An episiotomy should never be carried out purely for convenience sake as there are a lot of potential risks.
+An episiotomy should never be carried out for convenience sake as there are a lot of potential risks.

 Having an episiotomy performed without consent can trigger mental trauma.
-This can worsen if there are long-term health issues that have resulted from this procedure.
+This trauma can worsen if there are long-term health issues that have resulted from this procedure.